JonatanHogild/FreeIPA_for_virtual_environment/README.md

 ansible all -m ping
 ```

-### 3.12 Break-glass admin
+### 3.13 Break-glass admin

 It's a good idea to have a local user account with root access on standby.
 A *break glass* user, which exists in case of emergencies where FreeIPA breaks or otherwise becomes unavailable.

 We've removed local users, with the exception of *rocky*, our Rocky Linux cloud-init user account. rocky is not suitable for the role of a *break glass* user, for many reasons.
 In fact, rocky does not fit into our design at all.

+#### 3.13.1 Retire rocky

 password-lock rocky:
 ```
 ansible all -b -m user -a "name=rocky password_lock=true"
 ```

 This is a nice, not-so drastic method of retiring rocky.
-Just make sure that *rocky* does not have SSH access to any of the hosts using public key authentication.
+Just be sure that *rocky* does not have SSH access to any of the hosts using public key authentication.

-#### 3.12.1 Create break-glass user
+#### 3.13.2 Create break-glass user
 We'll use Ansible to create a local user on all VMs.
 This ensures that the user is properly mirrored across systems.

 Create a new playbook: